Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Grounds for disciplinary action.

-(a) The Department may refuse to issue or renew a license or may revoke, suspend, place on probation, reprimand, or take other disciplinary action as the Department may deem appropriate, including imposing fines not to exceed $8,000 for each violation, with regard to any license under this Act, for any one or combination of the following:
+(a) The Department may refuse to issue or renew a license or may revoke, suspend, place on probation, reprimand, or take other disciplinary or non-disciplinary action as the Department may deem appropriate, including fines not to exceed $10,000 for each violation, with regard to any license under this Act, for any one or combination of the following:

 (1) Material misstatement in furnishing information